 The Tickeron PE Growth Rating for this company is (best 1 - 100 worst), pointing to outstanding earnings growth.
 The PE Growth rating is based on a comparative analysis of stock PE ratio increase over the last 12 months compared against S&P 500 index constituents.

-The Tickeron Price Growth Rating for this company is (best 1 - 100 worst), indicating fairly steady price growth.
-GPN’s price grows at a lower rate over the last 12 months as compared to S&P 500 index constituents.
+The Tickeron Price Growth Rating for this company is (best 1 - 100 worst), indicating steady price growth.
+GPN’s price grows at a higher rate over the last 12 months as compared to S&P 500 index constituents.

 The Tickeron SMR rating for this company is (best 1 - 100 worst), indicating weak sales and an unprofitable business model.
 SMR (Sales, Margin, Return on Equity) rating is based on comparative analysis of weighted Sales, Income Margin and Return on Equity values compared against S&P 500 index constituents.
 The weighted SMR value is a proprietary formula developed by Tickeron and represents an overall profitability measure for a stock.